François Legault systemic racism Quebec

 According to a study by the Angus Reid Institute, 65% of Quebecers acknowledge the existence of systemic racism, that “white people benefit from advantages in society that Indigenous people and visible minorities often do not have.”
 Quebec Premier François Legault has a longstanding history of denying that systemic racism exists in the province.

 Overall, 3 in 5 Canadians (58%) agree that white people benefit from advantages in society that Indigenous people and visible minorities often do not have.
-(For the complete table of results, please see page 3 in the report here.)

 2 in 3 Quebecers acknowledge the existence of systemic racism — Why can’t François Legault?